jvsl/script-get-relatives-from-wikipedia/README.md

 # script-get-relatives-from-wikipedia

-That script to get information from wikipedia about senators relatives in order to help the project https://github.com/datasciencebr/serenata-de-amor, which the main goal is to fight against corruption in Brazil.
+That script gets information from wikipedia about senators relatives in order to help the project https://github.com/datasciencebr/serenata-de-amor, which the main goal is to fight against corruption in Brazil.

 Currently, I'm refactoring the code to implement some good practices.